 Find the primary user of an Intune device

-Primary User, also known as User Device Affinity, is a property of each Intune device.
+Primary user, also known as User Device Affinity, is a property of each Intune device.
 An Intune device can have zero or one primary user assigned to it.
-When there's no Primary User assigned, the device is referred to as a "Shared Device".
+When there's no primary user assigned, the device is referred to as a "Shared Device".

-How to find a device's primary user
+Find a device's primary user

 - Sign in to the Microsoft Endpoint Manager Admin Center.